Three-parent babies simply explained

 Surrounding the nucleus of the cell is what is called the cytoplasm, a watery substance which functions like the factory of the cell where all the work is done to maintain the cell’s health and function.

-Mitochondria are tiny structures present within the cytoplasm, and their primary goal is provide energy to the cell (in form of CoQ10, here you can read more about that).
+Mitochondria are tiny structures present within the cytoplasm, and their primary goal is provide energy to the cell.
 If mitochondria are mutated or otherwise damaged, they won’t produce CoQ10 efficiently.
 This will lead to bad eggs, bad embryos, and all kind of infertility issues.

 Mitochondria, while still carrying their own DNA (which they posess because once upon a time they were bacteria and lived their own, independent lives), play no part in our inherited traits.